Hurricane Resistant Building Materials Testing & Standards

 • Miami-Dade Notice of Acceptance requirements

-The most common test methods and standards impact and cycling test for the hurricane markets are State of Florida
+The most common criteria and standards impact and cycling test for the hurricane markets are State of Florida

 Getting your products approved for the hurricane market is a must if you do business in coastal communities.
 With this in mind, it’s critical to work with a trusted and experienced third-party test lab like Intertek.
 With experience since the inception of the hurricane codes in the early 1990s, Intertek’s team of engineers and professionals has the expertise and capabilities to provide consultation and testing to ensure your products and systems pass and meet the various building codes and standards.